E-liass/E-Project/README.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass .\ScanLAN.ps1

+ And if it doesn't work or not running, perhaps for your system security reason, or mistaken

+ Please HELP, do not hesitate to suggest changes
      ------------------------------------------------------

 The upcoming project related to it will function same as nmap with additional features.